awesome-release/angular/README.md

 ## Verified to work in Release
+This project was derived from the Angular project in [awesome-compose](https://github.com/docker/awesome-compose)

 To make this project work in Release, we had to add --disableHostCheck=true in the angular/Dockerfile on line 10.
 This instructs ng to let any host connect to the server.
 In the local docker-compose implementation it assumed localhost.

 ## Compose sample